dherault/serverless-offline/README.md

 ### Beta version

-This is still very unstable, please submit any issue you have, thanks.
+This is still a bit unstable, please submit any issue you may have, thanks you.
-A stable version (without velocity support) can be found on the master branch.
+A stable version (without velocity support) can be found on the 0.2 branch.

 ### Installation

 Requires Serverless v0.4.x.
-In your Serverless project:
+In your Serverless project root:

 ```
-npm install serverless-offline
+npm install serverless-offline@1.0.0-beta-3
 ```

 Then in `s-project.json` add following entry to the plugins array: `serverless-offline`